 Anita Orzes

-She graduated cum laude in Cultural Heritage Conservation (Università Ca’ Foscari Venezia, 2010), holds a Master’s degree in Contemporary Art History and Visual Culture (Autonomous University of Madrid, Complutense University of Madrid, and Museo Reina Sofía, 2011), and a Master’s degree in Art History (Università Ca’ Foscari Venezia, 2014).
+She has carried out research stays at the Académie de France à Rome – Villa Médicis (2023), Goldsmiths, University of London (2022), Universidade Federal de São Paulo (2022) and the University of Havana (2019).
+Orzes holds a BA in Conservation of Cultural Heritage (Università Ca’ Foscari Venezia, 2010), a Master’s in Contemporary Art History and Visual Culture (Universidad Autónoma de Madrid, Universidad Complutense de Madrid and Museo Reina Sofía, 2011) and a Master’s in Arts History (Università Ca’ Foscari Venezia, 2014).

 Publications